 Furthermore, the booming advertising businesses of retailers like Boots, Asos and AO demonstrate that advertising and a positive customer experience are by no means mutually exclusive.
 With brands queuing up to pay for eyeballs, retailers can serve more advertising content by showing relevant products that enhance the shopper experience.

 Picking up speed

 With ecommerce on the rise and big ad industry changes on the horizon, marketers need help building, scaling, and activating first-party audiences and media owners need more ways to add value to their inventory and create addressability.

-Retail media is a future proof proposition that already has many marketers allocating more budget to the category than just one year ago.
+Retail media and retail media networks are a future proof proposition that already has many marketers allocating more budget to the category than just one year ago.
 In fact, around half of the study’s agency respondents expressed too few retailers currently offer brands mature advertising environments, highlighting the desire to diversify spend across these partners in the immediate future.